🖥 CYBER WEEK - TAP TO SAVE 50% WITH CODE CYBER

 Darnell Mooney, WR, Atlanta Falcons

 Was no one paying attention to Mooney last season when Kirk Cousins was the quarterback?
-While Mooney may have fallen off once Michael Penix Jr. took over under center, he was on pace to surpass 1,000 receiving yards prior to the final three games.
+While Mooney may have fallen off once Michael Penix Jr. took over under center, he was on pace to surpass 1,000 receiving yards before the final three games.
 Penix was thrown into the fire and heavily targeted wide receiver Drake London.
 With a full offseason to prepare as the starter, Penix will likely use all of his weapons.

 Mooney has always been a solid deep threat in the NFL.
 His speed and quickness allow him to get open downfield and create big plays.
 The Falcons got him involved in more creative ways in 2024, which resulted in Mooney nearly having a career year.

-With the Falcons' offense on the verge of taking off with Penix, there is no reason to believe that two wide receivers cannot have fantasy relevance on the team.
+With the Falcons offense on the verge of taking off with Penix, there is no reason to believe that two wide receivers cannot have fantasy relevance on the team.
 Mooney is currently being drafted as the WR50 in redraft.
 Frankly, his ADP is unlikely to budge much.
 His status as a veteran and lack of a massive season in the past should keep him in that range.

 Mooney was the WR31 in 2024 and was on the weekly flex radar with WR2 upside.
 That should be no different in 2025, even with Penix only heading into his second season.
 You should have plenty of shares of Mooney this season.